Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

     obtained_keys:[], //List of door names of keys that have been collected. obtained_items:{}, //Flags of specific items that have been collected, where absent = not.
 (Mario items, boo radar, element medals) money_spawned:[], //List of loot names of loot that has been spawned before.
-Also contains entries for room clear chests opened, and "_money" entries for collecting any eternal coin in a room. tracking_boos:[], //3DS REMAKE ADD-ON ONLY; a list of at most 3 Boo names to show on the map.
+Also contains entries for room clear chests opened, and "_money" entries for collecting any eternal coin in a room. tracking_boos:[], //3DS REMAKE ADD-ON ONLY; a list of at most 3 Boo IDs to show on the map.
 Added when spawned, removed when captured. gooigi_stats:{//3DS REMAKE ADD-ON ONLY; Gooigi's money and ghost count. ghosts:X, //How many ghosts Gooigi has defeated. money:X //How many Gs worth of money Gooigi has collected, excluding the last 3 0s.